 Can You Eat Watermelon Before Workouts?

 Watermelon is a great option to help fuel your training session.
 Since it is low in fiber, it is easily digestible, giving you energy straightaway.
-You can add 2-3 cups of watermelon 30-60 minutes before a training session as a pre-workout snack.
-Since watermelon is 90% water it also helps hydrate you before training.
+It can also help hydrate you before working out.

 Can You Eat Watermelon After Workouts?